 Now David had said, “Surely in vain I have protected all that this fellow has in the wilderness, so that nothing was missed of all that belongs to him.
 And he has repaid me evil for good.
 May God do so, and more also, to the enemies of David, if I leave one male of all who belong to him by morning light.”

 b.
 If I leave one male of all who belong to him by morning light: This made David’s intention clear – he planned to massacre Nabal and all the males of his household.
-This was the expected reaction (Nabal’s own servants expected it according to 1 Samuel 25:17) but God called David to go further than what the world expected.
+This was the expected reaction (Nabal’s own servants expected it according to 1 Samuel 25:17) but God called David to go further than the world expected.

 4. (23-31) Abigail’s appeal to David.

-Now when Abigail saw David, she hastened to dismount from the donkey, fell on her face before David, and bowed down to the ground.
+Now when Abigail saw David, she dismounted quickly from the donkey, fell on her face before David, and bowed down to the ground.
 So she fell at his feet and said: “On me, my lord, on me let this iniquity be!
 And please let your maidservant speak in your ears, and hear the words of your maidservant.
 Please, let not my lord regard this scoundrel Nabal.
-For as his name is, so is he: Nabal is his name, and folly is with him.
+For as his name is, so is he: Nabal is his name, and folly is with him!
 But I, your maidservant, did not see the young men of my lord whom you sent.
 Now therefore, my lord, as the LORD lives and as your soul lives, since the LORD has held you back from coming to bloodshed and from avenging yourself with your own hand, now then, let your enemies and those who seek harm for my lord be as Nabal.
 And now this present which your maidservant has brought to my lord, let it be given to the young men who follow my lord.
 Please forgive the trespass of your maidservant.
 For the LORD will certainly make for my lord an enduring house, because my lord fights the battles of the LORD, and evil is not found in you throughout your days.
 Yet a man has risen to pursue you and seek your life, but the life of my lord shall be bound in the bundle of the living with the LORD your God; and the lives of your enemies He shall sling out, as from the pocket of a sling.
 And it shall come to pass, when the LORD has done for my lord according to all the good that He has spoken concerning you, and has appointed you ruler over Israel, that this will be no grief to you, nor offense of heart to my lord, either that you have shed blood without cause, or that my lord has avenged himself.
 But when the LORD has dealt well with my lord, then remember your maidservant.”

 a.
 When Abigail saw David: Because of the hilly terrain (she went down under cover of the hill, 1 Samuel 25:20), Abigail could remain hidden from David right up until they met face to face.
 It also seems that Abigail saw David first, and when David first saw her, she was humbled before him, at the head of a great train of gifts and provisions.